SitrakaResearchAndPOC/BionicModulationDocker/README.md

 ```
 docker exec -it bionicmodulation gnuradio-companion
 ```
-Choose the modulation for reception </br>
+Choose the modulation for reception at /home/all_reception/reception </br>
 Change the id of hack_rf </br>
 Change the place for osmocom and the name : /home/all_reception/reception/decode_file.txt</br>
 Monitor all received file </br>